Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 103. Contested electable positions

 1. At times multiple members of the Association will seek to contest electable positions.
-In this case,  the following rules will be used decide which candidates will be endorsed and in what position:
+In this case, the following rules will be used to decide which candidates will be endorsed and in what position:

 > **Note:** This is expected in the case of the top ballot position on a Federal Senate seat or State upper house seat, or in the case of a winnable single member electorate emerging.